FDF's strategic steering groups have been created to direct FDF's work around

 R&D and Innovation

-This includes improving delivery mechanisms to ensure UK is an attractive place
+Improving delivery mechanisms to ensure UK is an attractive place for food and

-for food and drink R&D investment and that public R&D funding reflects the
+drink R&D investment and that public R&D funding reflects the needs of food &

-particularly for SMEs who have less bargaining power and; a flexible and safe
+have less bargaining power; and a flexible and safe workforce.